Podcast - Latest Episode

 Some view this album as being punk influenced, while others view it as reggae influenced.
 With so much of punk music flavoured by reggae (a quick listen to The Clash and Stiff Little Fingers is all that is needed for that) surely there needs not be an argument, as both take their place within the framework of the songs on this album, but having been sewn by the particular talents of each of the three band members such that it sits in neither genre.
 It is a sound of their own.
 It is The Police.

 Everyone in the world knows "Roxanne".
 It is the song that allowed the band to get their record contract.
 It has dominated radio airplay for almost four decades.
-Everyone knows the words, and no one can hit those notes that Sting does, except of course Eddie Murphy (yes, a 48 Hours reference had to come).
-Great harmonies in the chorus, terrific song.
+Everyone knows the words, and no one can hit those notes that Sting does, except of course Eddie Murphy (yes, a reference to the movie 48 Hours had to come when discussing this song).
+Great harmonies in the chorus, and a terrific song.
 This is followed by perhaps the only letdown for me on the album, "Hole In My Life", which is slow and drags and doesn't have any momentum whatsoever.
 This is rectified by "Peanuts", a lively jaunt that was apparently written about Sting's disappointment in his hero Rod Stewart, which years later he then rescinded when he discovered the trappings of fame himself.

 "Be My Girl - Sally" is one of those songs that could only come from a young band that has enough confidence in their ability.
 The song starts off simply with "Will you be my girl", until it runs out of puff, and we suddenly hear a spoken word poem, which was written by Andy about a blow up doll.
 Classic.
 Then we go back into the song as it started to finish it all up.
 Apparently it was an unfinished song by Sting, and to pad it out they used this poem by Andy.
 Different, unusual, and fits in perfectly with the band's persona at the time.
 The album then comes to a conclusion with "Masoko Tanga", which for the most part is an instrumental with some rambling spoken singing from Sting.